equinor/eit-web-ar/docs/user-guide.md

 1. Use "Generate a single marker image with code ___" with the codes specified in the table "Markers available in epic 1"

+## Epic 2
-## Epic 2: Can web AR provide users with a sense of true scale of industrial equipment?
+_Can web AR provide users with a sense of true scale of industrial equipment?_

 **URL: [Epic 2](https://eit-web-ar.app.playground.radix.equinor.com/epic2.html)**

 The main purpose of Epic 2 is to show that large 3D models can be used in the app, both placed by relative position and gps locations, and how to interact with them.